riccardomocchetti/functional-programming-with-aws-lambda/README.md

 This sounds great, everyting is easier, but it does not come for free.

-What I would like to show to the reader in the next sections is that to actually benefit from functional programming, we need to change how we think and write code.
+What I would like to show in the next sections is that to actually benefit from functional programming, we need to change how we think and write code.
 I would like to describe what my thought process is like when I write a program, and that by applying a few principles we can actually see the benefits of functional programming.